-Newer teachers tend to be on the lower end of $20 per hour, whereas 1-4 years averages $24-$25 an hour, and over 10 years averages about $34 per hour.
-Like all of these stats, keep in mind that factors like years of experience don’t actually include how many classes they were teaching per week, what additional trainings they underwent, how they were marketing themselves, etc.
+Newer teachers tend to be on the lower end of $20 per hour, whereas 1-4 years average $24-$25 an hour, and over 10 years average about $34 per hour.
+Like all of these stats, keep in mind that factors like years of experience don’t actually include how many classes they were teaching per week, what additional training they underwent, how they were marketing themselves, etc.

 Quality of Teaching

 In the Yoga in America study, all audiences surveyed agreed that the best yoga teachers need to have:

 - Knowledge of yoga poses

 Well, duh!
 I can only hope that is true for all yoga instructors out there.
 But that is only the bare minimum.
 If you want to make among the top earners of yoga instructors, you will have to up your game and go above-and-beyond the standard.

 Do you hang out after class and answer your students’ questions?
 Do you prepare cool towels after each hot yoga session?
 Do you connect with your community online and in-person with a genuine desire to help and serve?

 Ironically, a lot of these “business” attributes actually go back to the Yamas and Niyamas, along with all the processes personal development that the yoga community values so highly.
 As we work on ourselves, we can simultaneously grow our earning potential.

 About 50% of yoga instructors are independent contractors, sometimes referred to as freelancers.
 These yogis are responsible for their own business management, taxes, insurance, contracts, clients, and marketing.
 They do not technically work for the studios they teach at, rather they are contracted out for their services.